nahuef/statsViewer/README.md

 Basicaly you download the app, set the path to your `stats` folder (which is even optional, see third option on step 2) and run it.
 1. Download and extract the latest release of the tool [here](https://github.com/nahuef/statsViewer/releases).
 2. Set the path to your Kovaak's `stats` folder.
 There are three **different options** for this step.
     1. First option.
-If you are already using the [Progress Sheet Updater](https://github.com/VoltaicHQ/Progress-Sheet-Updater),copy the `config.json` file from that tool and paste it inside `StatsViewer` folder (the one you extracted in step 1).
+If you are already using the [Progress Sheet Updater](https://github.com/VoltaicHQ/Progress-Sheet-Updater), copy the `config.json` file from that tool and paste it inside `StatsViewer` folder (the one you extracted in step 1).
 Done.

     2. Second option.
 Inside `StatsViewer` folder (the one you extracted in step 1) create a file named `config.json` and paste the following snippet:
         ```